 The bill establishes formatting standards for public records and data sets posted to a public website by a public office, including state agencies and political subdivisions.
 More specifically, the bill requires public records and data sets that are posted on a public website to be in an open format such that it is capable of being searched, viewed, and downloaded by the public and in a format that is machine readable.
-Additionally, the bill creates the DataOhio Board for the purpose of facilitating the public's ability to easily find, download, and use data held by public offices.
-Potential fiscal effects are discussed under the headings below.
+Additionally, the bill creates the DataOhio Board to facilitate the public's ability to easily find, download, and use data held by public offices.
+The fiscal effects of the bill are discussed in more detail under the headings below.